How To Lower Ammonia In Fish Tank

 1. Test source water

-You can test the water even before it was added to the fish tank.
+You can test the water even before it is added to the fish tank.

 2. Test kit